 10. CBGa – Cannabigerolic Acid

-To finish off our exploration into some of the best cannabinoids found in marijuana, it feels appropriate to talk a little about CBGA.
+To finish off our exploration into some of the best cannabinoids found in marijuana, it feels appropriate to talk about CBGA.
 Basically, if it weren’t for this cannabinoid, there would be no medicinal benefits to marijuana whatsoever!

 What we mean by this is, while CBGa can’t be said to provide many health benefits on its own, its contribution to the overall effects of marijuana are unparalleled.
 Many of the most beneficial cannabinoids (including THC, CBD, CBC and CBG) all stem from cannabigerolic acid.
 By way of biosynthesis, CBGa constructs the all-important cannabis compounds that lead us to the medically beneficial cannabinoids that we know and love.